Badgerati/Pode.Web/docs/Tutorials/Outputs/Charts.md

 # Charts

-This page details the available output actions available to Charts.
+This page details the output actions available to Charts.

 ## Out